amirhossein-najafi/GoogleFlight_Database/README.md

 # GoogleFlight_Database
-Final project of DataBase lesson in winter 2024 at BNUT
+Final project of DataBase lesson in winter 2024 at BNIT